tr00st/git-stat-tracker/website/docs/index.md

 * gst-eslint-processor - a tool for parsing eslint JSON reports and summarising the total number of failures.

+## Project Status

+This project is in early development.
+All internal and external APIs and CLIs are subject to massive change with no warning.
+Even the project name will probably change.
+The purpose probably won't, but no guarantees.

 ## Development

 * Install fnm: https://github.com/Schniz/fnm